phpspec/prophecy/README.md

 $em->flush()->shouldHaveBeenCalled();
 ```

 Such manipulation with doubles is called spying.
-And it Prophecy it just works.
+And with Prophecy it just works.